GauriGNaik/devops-project/README.md

 ```
 * Add the following post-build steps:
 Email Notification
-Add the always trigger, so that mail is sent everytime build is triggered.
+Add the always trigger, so that email is sent everytime build is triggered.
 Also add the recipients list.

 Post-build scripts
 Add the following script in build steps: